Selma Haddadi

-Selma Malika Haddadi (born 1977) is an Algerian diplomat and legal expert currently serving as the Deputy Chairperson of the African Union Commission since February 15, 2025.
-She succeeded Rwandan Monique Nsanzabaganwa in this role.
+Selma Malika Haddadi (born 1977) is an Algerian diplomat who has served as Deputy Chairperson of the African Union Commission since 15 February 2025.
+She succeeded Monique Nsanzabaganwa in the position.

 Early life and education

-Born in 1977, Haddadi pursued legal studies, equipping her with a strong foundation for her diplomatic career.
+Haddadi studied law and was sworn in as a lawyer at the Algiers Bar in 2002.

+She holds a master's degree in private law from the University of Nantes and a master's degree in public and private international law from the University of Nice Sophia Antipolis.

 Career

-Haddadi's diplomatic career spans over two decades, during which she has held several key positions: